Untangling Graphs on Surfaces: Reducing triangulations and reduced walks

+\begin{lemma} In a 6-reducing triangulation~$\rtriangulation$, let $C$ be a simple closed walk that bounds a (non-empty) disk to its left.
+There are at least three vertices at which $C$ makes a $1$-turn or a $2_r$-turn. \end{lemma}

+\begin{proof} Let $S$ be the set of vertices of~$C$ that make a $1$-turn or a $2_r$-turn.
+By contradiction, assume $|S|\le2$.
+Using the notations of Lemma~\ref{lem:gauss-bonnet}, we have $m_1\le|S|\le2$; indeed, any vertex that makes a 1-turn belongs to~$S$.
+We consider the subwalks with turn sequence of the form $2(1|3)^*2$.
+These subwalks may only share their first and last edges and are otherwise disjoint.
+Lemma~\ref{lem:gauss-bonnet} implies that $m_2\ge(6-2m_1)+\sum_{k\ge4}m_k$; thus, there are at least $6-2m_1$ such sequences.
+At most $|S|-m_1$ vertices in~$S$ make a 2-turn, and thus at most $2(|S|-m_1)$ such sequences start or end in~$S$, because the sequences all start and end with a vertex that makes a 2-turn.
+There remains at least $(6-2m_1)-2(|S|-m_1)=6-2|S|\ge1$ such sequences whose first and last elements are not in~$S$.
+In such a sequence, exactly one of the two vertices that make a 2-turn actually makes a $2_r$-turn by Lemma~\ref{lem:use-bipartition}, which is impossible because the vertices of~$C$ that make a $2_r$-turn are all in~$S$. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop:trail-homotopy}] The reducing triangulation $\rtriangulation$ lifts to an infinite reducing triangulation $\tilde \rtriangulation$ in its universal cover.
+\begin{proof}[Proof of Proposition~\ref{prop:trail-homotopy}] The 6-reducing triangulation $\rtriangulation$ lifts to an infinite 6-reducing triangulation $\tilde \rtriangulation$ in its universal cover.
 Assume that there exist two distinct homotopic reduced walks in~$\rtriangulation$ (possibly one of them being a single vertex).
 Let $W_1$ and~$W_2$ be lifts of these walks in~$\tilde\rtriangulation$, with the same endpoints; they are also reduced.
-We claim that there exists, in $\tilde\rtriangulation$, a simple closed walk~$C$ with at most two vertices that make a bad turn.
+We show below that this implies that there exists, in $\tilde\rtriangulation$, a simple closed walk~$C$ with at most two vertices that make a bad turn.
+This contradicts Lemma~\ref{L:bad left turns}.